-Н5 principal borrowed, of those in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-456 76.00% \$31,280 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+409 73% \$31,993 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-454 75.00% \$25,050 c) Institutional loan programs.
-0 0.00% \$0 d) State loan programs.
-0 0.00% \$0 e) Private alternative loans made by a bank or lender.
-98 16.00% \$29,533 cooking nomeolaem allene.
-H6 Institutional need-based scholarship or grant aid is available X H6 Institutional non-need-based scholarship or grant aid is available H6 Institutional scholarship or grant aid is not available
+408 73% \$24,732 c) Institutional loan programs.
+0 0% \$0 d) State loan programs.
+0 0% \$0 e) Private student loans made by a bank or lender.
+83 15% \$35,034